tprrt/dockers/debian-cross/README.rst

     podman container rm tprrt/debian-cross

-Following, an example of use to cross-compile Busybox and test it with Qemu:
+Following is an example of use to cross-compile Busybox and test it with Qemu:

 .. code-block:: bash

     export ARCH=aarch64
     export CROSS_COMPILE=aarch64-linux-
-    export export PATH=/aarch64--glibc--stable-2025.08-1/bin:$PATH
+    export PATH=/aarch64--glibc--stable-2025.08-1/bin:$PATH

     export LDFLAGS="--static"